blooblahguy/bdUI/README.md

 # FAQ
 > I only use bd"X", I don't want to use the whole UI!

-Don't worry, the entire UI is modular and you can disable everything and keep only what you want.
+Don't worry, the entire UI is modular and you can disable everything and keep only what you want without any performance loss.

 > Why convert all of the seperate addons into a single addon?